The other day, I tweeted out a question asking whether or not I should write a post about this, and a few people said go for it:

 One of the scariest parts of the story was when Eduardo insisted we invest in automation while the business was losing money.
 He wanted to create a brand new way to manage the site and run the business long term, while we were struggling with short-term stuff.

 He was convinced that we could use Drip, an email service provider and CRM, to deliver our courses and content in a way that was extremely automated and optimized for our users.

 The problem was that this was a long-term, risky bet.
 And we were bleeding, heavily, in the short-term.
 It felt like the wrong move.

 I wanted to focus on fixing and testing more basic things, like changing copy and pricing, but Eduardo was convinced that this was the right thing to do, and that the best time to invest in it was now.

 Again, when you find people that are smarter than you and have a stronger vision than you, my advice is to GTFO of their way.

 We ended up making these investments.
 Eduardo put a significant amount of time into setting up Drip and creating a new way to manage all of our users, content, courses, and webinars, an internal tool he nicknamed The Ring – aka “The One Ring To Rule Them All”.

 It took a bunch of time to set up, and once it was ready, we knew it would be even longer before we would start seeing results.

 We crossed our fingers.

-The upside to getting our asses kicked for a solid 6 months, was that it turned us into cockroaches.
+The upside to getting our butts kicked for a solid 6 months, was that it turned us into cockroaches.
 And the problem with cockroaches is that they just won’t die.